notes on notes

 - Don’t trust cloud services.

-- Try not to travel with anything you’d rather not have compromised, especially across national borders.
+- Don’t travel with anything you’d rather not have compromised, especially across national borders.